 Free meals for students

 Many school systems do offer free meals for students during the school year to all students in certain schools or you can apply and see if you qualify.
 You may need to complete an online form to received free or reduced meals.
 Schools also sometimes have ‘Backpack Programs’ set up where students can get a bag of easily prepared food and snacks for the weekend throughout the school year.
 Talk to your school Family Resource or Youth Services Center Coordinator or School Counselor.
-For information about FREE Summer Meals for FCPS Students CLICK HERE.
+For information about FREE and Reduced Meals in Fayette County CLICK HERE

 You can also find these resources by texting the word FOOD to 304-304.
 Data & message rates may apply.